ARYAMANN7279/Deep-Learning-Prof.Aditya-Jagganatham/README.md

 MNIST – for handwritten digit classification

-IMDB – for sentiment analysis using natural language processing
+IMDB – for sentiment analysis using neural networks

 California Housing – for real estate price prediction using regression techniques